 Why do we dance the way we do?
 Why does anyone dance the way they do?
-Why are the differences between the flamenco of the Spanish gypsies and the American Lindy so obvious and extreme?
-Or the Ukrainian "Hopak?"
-Or the Greek "Hasapiko?"
+Why are the differences between the Flamenco of the Spanish Roma and the American Lindy so obvious and extreme?
+Or the Ukrainian Hopak?
+Or the Greek Hasapiko?
 Why, indeed, do people dance the way they do?

 Indeed, why do we dance at all?
 And what is dance anyway?
 It's a bit like asking about the meaning of life.
 If we give it some thought, dance, and how we perform it, tells us a lot about ourselves.
 And not just ourselves; with a little insight we can see into the intimate values of anyone who dances.
 And that includes almost everyone.
 Serious studies are made on lesser questions and learned social scientists devote entire lives and careers to them.

 Dance Ethnology is that unique science that relates dance to the personality and aesthetics of the ethnic group to which it belongs and identifies the social, geographical, and historical factors which effect the dance's form and character.
 It seeks to understand not only how, but why one culture's dance differs from another and what the dance tells us.